Paturages/fightthe.pw/_posts/2018-12-28-1-year-of-chorus.md

 Automatic dead link litigation answers the Frets on Fire and ScoreHero problems.
 The most up to date links are synced daily.

-There is no rating system, but rather a meritocracy that relies on the existing CH Discord charter role system. chorus is therefore indirectly supported by a team of skilled and experienced chart reviewers.
+There is no rating system nor comments, but rather a meritocracy that relies on the existing CH Discord charter role system. chorus is therefore indirectly supported by a team of skilled and experienced chart reviewers.
 Though also directly, because I also belong to these chart reviewers.

 It is deliberately wielding "Clone Hero" in its backronym to center its experience around Clone Hero, and reflects it by showing and supporting latest Clone Hero features.